lsykanade/CMPUT404-assignment-websockets/README.md

 Resource
 ============
-For drawing circle style, I reuse the style from assignment 4.
-"/world" and "clear" will do same thing as assignment 4 using http request.
+For drawing circle style, I reuse the style from assignment 4. update, world, get and clear will do same thing as assignment 4 assuming http request.
-"/update" cannot work anymore since it is using websocket now.